 What’s The Next Step?

-Once you move to Panama, unless you qualify for the Pensionado Visa, you may want to just be a tourist for 6-12 months before you jump into spending money on any of the other visa options we have mentioned above.
+Once you move to Panama, unless you qualify for the Pensionado Visa, you may want to be a tourist for 6-12 months before you spend money on any of the other visa options we mentioned above.